Practice with Practitioners

 Advanced Trial Advocacy Courses

-Advanced Civil Trial Advocacy, Advanced Criminal Trial Advocacy, Advanced Trial Advocacy: Courtroom Technology & Advocacy and Advanced Trial Advocacy: Trials of the Century are a continuation of Introduction to Trial Advocacy.
+Depositions, Advanced Civil Trial Advocacy, Advanced Criminal Trial Advocacy, Advanced Trial Advocacy: Courtroom Technology & Advocacy and Advanced Trial Advocacy: Trials of the Century are a continuation of Introduction to Trial Advocacy.
 These courses are an advanced trial skills classes which teach students advanced trial skills; evidentiary issues; and case development.
 Students will perform exercises and develop case theories.
 In Advanced Trial Advocacy: Trials of the Century, students will analyze actual trial transcripts and exhibits, and movie vignettes of advocates from famous "Trials of the Century."
 In Advanced Trial Advocacy: Courtroom Technology & Advocacy, students learn how to litigate a full trial using only iPads and trial software to enhance the presentation of arguments and evidence during a trial.
+In Depositions, students will gain experience deposing real expert witnesses.